Bhaskar Chakravorti

 Bhaskar Chakravorti (born November 4, 1959) is an economics scholar and consultant.
-Since 2011 he is the Dean of Global Business at The Fletcher School, Tufts University, and the executive director of Fletcher's Institute for Business in the Global Context (IBGC).
+Since 2011 he has been the Dean of Global Business at The Fletcher School, Tufts University, and the executive director of Fletcher's Institute for Business in the Global Context (IBGC).
 He teaches innovation, entrepreneurship, and strategic management.

 He previously worked as a consultant and partner at McKinsey & Company, and was a faculty member at the University of Illinois at Urbana-Champaign, Harvard Business School, and Harvard University Center for the Environment.
 His early articles in Harvard Business Reviews on the impact of demonetization in India received criticism from the readers on his views.
 Some claimed his article proved prophetic as they believe because some warnings apparently came through and were served up as advice on what other countries should learn from what he claimed was failed demonetization in India.

 Education

 Chakravorti pursued education in economics first as an undergraduate at Delhi's St. Stephen's College, and then as a masters student at the Delhi School of Economics.
 He then went on to attain a PhD from the University of Rochester, completing his thesis Information, incentives and rational expectations in 1987.

 Chakravorti also participated in TAS (Tata Administrative Services), a program by the Tata Group described as a "talent pipeline of leaders".